 Yes, there is no limit to the number of high-quality videos you may submit.

 No, you should withdraw your abstract and submit next year.

 No, you may not submit a video that has been presented at a previous society or association meeting.
 Prior presentation at a local or regional meeting, or your burn center, hospital, or university is permitted.

-During the video-based education session at the 2020 American Burn Association Annual Meeting in Orlando, March 17-20, 2020
+During the video-based education session at the 2021 American Burn Association Annual Meeting in Las Vegas, April 5-8, 2022.

 No, due to ACCME restrictions we cannot alter the content of the video after it has been reviewed by the ABA program committee.